 The village site was located downstream of Bow Falls included at least 14 dwellings and was protected in 1913 as the first nationally protected archaeological site in Canada.
 Of the 15 to 20 dwellings identified in the vicinity of Banff, only a few are known to remain.
 Despite the loss of the original village site, more sites have been discovered in other valleys along east-west travel routes in Banff National Park.
 The peoples who built these likely used inter-mountain travel routes to hunt bison, sheep, tend seasonal agricultural plots of plants, and meet others.
 These types of villages were also used seasonally year after year in the mountains, the same buildings for hundreds of years, the same sites for a few thousand years.

 This area from Banff stretching towards Calgary is part of the Bow Valley.
 For early peoples arriving on foot from the east, or for those arriving over mountain passes from the west, they would have known they were close to their destination, to the holy springs, when they could recognize a mountain in the shape of a resting buffalo in the middle of the valley.
 To the nearby Stoney Nakoda First Nation people, the mountain has always been a buffalo—a “sleeping buffalo” or Eyarhey Tatanga Woweyahgey Wakân.
 A Blackfoot name for this mountain is Iinii Istako.

-Called Tunnel Mountain for the past century – even though there is no tunnel to speak of – it was so named as a result of Canadian Pacific Railway surveyors in the 1880s who considered building a tunnel though the mountain for the train tracks.
+Called Tunnel Mountain for the past century – even though there is no tunnel to speak of – it was so named as a result of Canadian Pacific Railway surveyors in the 1880s who considered building a tunnel through the mountain for the train tracks.

 However, there is something more prominent and somewhat hard to miss once you become familiar with what you are looking at.